 A tiny pinch of ground nutmeg (optional)

-Good quality chocolate powder to garnish
+Good quality powdered drinking chocolate to garnish

 Whizz the banana in a blender with the vodka.
 Tip the puree into a shaker full of ice cubes, add the toffee liqueur, milk and nutmeg if using and shake vigorously.
 Strain into chilled martini glasses and sift a little chocolate powder over the surface.